detlearsom/detlearsom.github.io/docs/index.md

 A cyber security research
-project at [University of Edinburgh's School of Informatics][informatics] with a range of past and present collaborators including Einburgh Parallel Computing Centre][epcc], [British Telecom Labs in Adastral Park][BT], [Norwegian Defence Research Establishment (FFI)][FFI] and
+project at [University of Edinburgh's School of Informatics][informatics] with a range of past and present collaborators including [Edinburgh Parallel Computing Centre][epcc], [British Telecom Labs in Adastral Park][BT], [Norwegian Defence Research Establishment (FFI)][FFI] and